eTrejoLujano/Instadash/README.md

 ### Technologies Used
 - React: The primary front end library.
 - Redux Toolkit: For state management.
-- Django: The primary backend framework.
+- Django: The primary back end framework.
 - Tailwind CSS: Used to design the responsive user interface (UI).
 - Amazon Web Services: Used for the deployment of the backend infrastructure.